Much Woolton Catholic Primary School

 Here are some examples of what our children said after the visit

-‘When we went to the Mosque we had to take our shoes off as a sign of respect.’
+‘When we went to the Mosque we had to take our shoes off as a sign of respect.
+We got to take our shoes off like Muslim people do before they enter the Mosque.’

 ‘I learned that before Muslim people pray they wash their hands and feet.’

-‘We listened to part of the Quaran which is read from left to right.’
+‘We listened to part of the Quaran which is read from left to right and also the call to prayer which can reach peoples homes to remind them of prayer.’

 ‘I liked it because it was calm and quiet and we learned lots about the Muslim faith.
 They face Mecca when they are praying.
 Mecca is the Holy city.’